oitkenmen/kimep-times/README.md

-# kimep-times
-Newspaper redesign for KIMEP University in Almaty
+### Newspaper redesign for KIMEP University in Almaty